mre/PHPench/README.md

 2.)
 Install gnuplot

-For mac you can install gnuplot via homebrew.
+For *Mac OS X* you can install gnuplot via homebrew.
 For live generated charts you also need to install XQuartz.
 ```
 Without X11 support:
 $ brew install gnuplot